bhargavisandur/Cleangenix/readme.md

+# Cleangenix

-This is an application being developed for keeping India Clean and Green!
+### This is an application being developed for keeping India Clean and Green!

 After cloning, switch to web branch.